RobertRosenbaum/HighDimLowDimCode/README.md

 "High-dimensional dynamics in low-dimensional networks" by Yue Wan and Robert Rosenbaum

-Each .py file contains a script to generate the associated figure.
+Each .ipynb file contains a notebook that generates the associated figure.
 Figures are saved into the Figure folder.
 In some cases, data is saved in the data folder.

-The code relies on the python packages: numpy, torch, matplotlib, seaborn, and time
+The code relies on the python packages: numpy, torch, matplotlib, seaborn, and time.

 Detailed python package requirements are contained in requirements.txt